The 4 BEST Day Trips from Tokyo

 • Hakone Jinja – Visit the floating torii gate at Hakone Jinja.

-• Hot Springs – Spend a few hours at a public hot spring like Yunessun, Tenzan, Ikkyu, or Hakone Yuryo.
+• Hot Springs – Spend a few hours at a hot spring such as Yunessun, Tenseien, Ikkyu, or Hakone Yuryo.
+You can buy your ticket online beforehand for Yuryo and Tenseien.

 • Japanese traditional inns – Stay in a traditional Japanese inn called a ryokan.
 You’ll get a kaiseki meal in your room along with a private hot spring.